cairo-book/cairo-book/src/ch99-02-01-abis-and-interfaces.md

 <span class="caption">Listing 99-4: A simple ERC20 Interface</span>

-In the next chapter, we are going to be looking into how we can call contracts from other smart contracts using a _dispatchers_ and _syscalls_ .
+In the next chapter, we will see how we can call contracts from other smart contracts using a _dispatchers_ and _syscalls_ .